Randomized Compression of Rank-Structured Matrices Accelerated with Graph Coloring: Numerical experiments

 \section{Numerical experiments}

 In this section, we present a selection of numerical results.
 The experiment in \cref{sec:low_dim} demonstrates the ability of the graph coloring approach to exploit low-dimensional structure.
-In \cref{sec:bie,sec:operator_mult,sec:fmm,sec:nesteddiss}, we report the following quantities for a number of test problems and rank structure formats: (1) the time to compress the operator, (2) the time to apply the compressed representation to a vector, (3) the relative accuracy of the compressed representation, and (4) the storage requirements of the compressed representation measured as the number of values per degree of freedom.
+In \cref{sec:bie,sec:operator_mult,sec:fmm,sec:nesteddiss}, we report the following quantities for a number of test problems and rank structure formats: (1) the time to compress the operator, (2) the time to apply the compressed representation to a vector, (3) the relative accuracy of the compressed representation, and (4) the storage requirements of the compressed representation measured as the number of floating point values per degree of freedom.
 For compression time, we report both the total time taken for compression as well as the ``net time,'' which does not include the time spent by the black-box multiplication routine.
 The algorithms for compressing matrices and applying compressed representations are written in Python, and the black-box multiplication routines are written in MATLAB.
 The experiments were carried out on a workstation with two Intel Xeon Gold 6254 processors with 18 cores each and 754GB of memory.

 The matrices are compressed with the $\h^1$, uniform $\h^1$, and $\h^2$ formats.
-For the uniform $\h^1$ format, we take two approaches: the ``$\h^1$\,+\,unif.'' approach uses the $\h^1$ sampling procedure followed by a uniformization step (based on \cite{lin2011fast}), and the ``unif. $\h^1$'' approach uses the technique described in \cref{sec:unif_h1}, which uses a different sampling procedure to sample entire interaction lists and avoids the uniformization step.
+For the uniform $\h^1$ format, we take two approaches: the ``$\h^1$\,+\,unif.'' approach uses the $\h^1$ sampling procedure followed by a uniformization step (as in \cite{lin2011fast}), and the ``unif. $\h^1$'' approach uses the technique described in \cref{sec:unif_h1}, which uses a procedure that samples entire interaction lists and thus avoids the uniformization step.

 We measure the accuracy of the compressed matrices using the relative error

 computed via 20 iterations of the power method.
 We also report the maximum leaf node size $m$ and the number $r$ of random vectors per test matrix, which are inputs to the compression algorithm.